michael-sorenson/xm-labs-steps-webex/README.md

 ## xMatters side
 1. Once you've made sure that your Bot Access Token matches that in WebEx, check that you defined all the inputs and outputs correctly
 2. If you have defined everything correctly, make sure you are using the outputs in the way you want to (for example—inside a Slack message)
-3. If all of these are correctly defined, check the log for the Flow (by clicking on **Activity** inside the Flow Designer and selecting the Zoom step) for more guidance
+3. If all of these are correctly defined, check the log for the Flow (by clicking on **Activity** inside the Flow Designer and selecting the WebEx step) for more guidance